qemus/qemu-arm/readme.md

   Replace the example path `/home/user/example.iso` with the filename of the desired ISO file, the value of `BOOT` will be ignored in this case.

-* ### How do I boot without SCSI support?
+* ### How do I boot without SCSI drivers?

-  By default, the machine makes use of `virtio-scsi` disks for performance reasons, and even though most Linux kernels include drivers for them, there are other operating systems that do not.
+  By default, the machine makes use of `virtio-scsi` disks for performance reasons, and even though most Linux kernels include the necessary driver for this device, for some other operating systems that may not always be the case.

-  If your ISO fails to boot because of this, you can add this to your compose file:
+  If your ISO fails to boot because of this, you can modify your compose file to use `virtio-blk` instead:

   ```yaml
   environment:
     DISK_TYPE: "blk"
   ```

-   This will use `virtio-blk` devices instead.
-If it still fails to boot, you can set the value to `ide` or `usb` at the cost of performance.

 * ### How do I boot a x86 image?